open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/managedcluster.md

 #### Unregister from hub cluster

-A recommended way to unregister a managed cluster will flip the `.spec.hubAcceptsClient` bit back to `false`, which will be trggering the hub control plane to offload the managed cluster from effective management.
+A recommended way to unregister a managed cluster will flip the `.spec.hubAcceptsClient` bit back to `false`, which will be triggering the hub control plane to offload the managed cluster from effective management.
 Meanwhile, a permanent way to kick a managed cluster from the hub control plane is simply deleting its `ManagedCluster` resource.